 King’s Highway was an ancient road from Damascus to Egypt.
 I those days it was the world’s oldest continuously used trading route connecting Amman with Aqaba.

-It is a pretty spectacular road trip lined with antiquities, the mosaics of Madaba and Mount Nebo.
-The imposing castles of Karak and Shobak are merely the most famous on the way to the Rose City of Petra, which later winds its way to Wadi Rum and Aqaba.
+King’s Highway is a pretty spectacular road trip lined with the mosaics of Madaba and Mount Nebo.
+The imposing castles of Karak and Shobak are merely the most famous on the way to the Rose City of Petra.
+King’s Highway later winds its way to Wadi Rum and Aqaba.

-Madaba is an easy-going town best known for its extraordinary Byzantine-era mosaic of extreme historical significance.
-The ‘Madaba Map’ can be seen in the Greek Orthodox St. George’s Church and it is a stunningly beautiful fourteenth century old map of Palestine.
+Madaba is an easy-going town best known for its extraordinary Byzantine-era mosaic.
+The ‘Madaba Map’ can be seen in the Greek Orthodox St. George’s Church.
+It is a stunningly beautiful fourteenth century old map of Palestine.

 Madaba is the biggest Christian city in Jordan and an outstanding example of religious tolerance.
 Another thing worth visiting here is the Archaeological Park and Museum.

 Locally known as Siyagha.
 Mount Nebo is one of Jordan’s most important Christian holy sites.
 And the highest point in this part of the ancient kingdom of Moab.

 It is believed that this hilltop is the place where Moses first saw the Promised Land which God forbade him to enter.
 It is said he died and was buried here as well.

 Excavation have uncovered a cluster of monastic buildings surrounding a 6th-century basilica.
 Works are being continued on the sight constantly.